yaricom/dogs-vs-cats/README.md

 # dogs-vs-cats
-In this repository we will try to build image classification prediction model based on Convolutional Neural Networks architecture using [MXNet library for Deep Learning][1]
+In this repository we will try to build image classification prediction model based on [Convolutional Neural Networks][2] architecture using [MXNet library for Deep Learning][1].
 The data set consist of 25 000 pictures of dogs and cats.
 The provided images has different sizes.

 ## Prerequisites